donsheehy/datastructures/prose/13_trees.md

 The **depth** of a node is the length of the path to the node from the root.
 The **height** of a tree is the maximum depth of any node in the tree.

+This is a lot of definitions to ingest all at once.
+It will help to draw some examples and identify check that you can apply the definitions to the examples, i.e. identify the parent, children, descendants, and ancestors of a node.

 ## A recursive view of trees

 A tree can be defined recursively as a root with zero or more children, each of which is tree.